-Add Chicken Casserole with Stuffing to your Easy Meal Rotation
+Add Chicken and Stuffing Casserole to your Weeknight Rotation

-Instead of a buttery cracker topping like you would use for poppy seed chicken casserole or chicken, rice and broccoli casserole, this is topped with an uncooked stuffing mix.
+Instead of a buttery cracker topping like you would use for poppy seed chicken casserole or chicken, rice and broccoli casserole, this is topped with an uncooked stove top stuffing mix.

-This recipe is also even quicker to put together if you’ve got leftover chicken or use a rotisserie chicken.
-You can use a mixer to shred the chicken to save even more time.
+This chicken with stove topped stuffing casserole is even quicker to put together if you’ve got leftover chicken or use a rotisserie chicken.

 - Easy to make.
 Chicken stuffing casserole is a simple and quick dish for both experts and beginners alike.
 All of the ingredients are easy to find at the grocery store, and many of them are pantry staples you might already have– so it’s a great way to transform leftover chicken or vegetables into something new with a few easy additions.